Scud Race: Scud Race Plus

-Sega also created Scud Race Plus as an update to the game in 1997.
+Sega released Scud Race Plus as an update to the game in 1997.
 This version allowed players to play any of the four courses in reverse.
 Scud Race Plus also included the bizarre "Super-Beginner" course, an oval track inside a giant-scale children's playhouse.
 This featured a rocking horse and bowling pins which the player could hit.
-Exclusive to this course, players could press Start at the car select screen to race as a cat, a tank, an "AM2 crew" bus or a rocket car.
+Exclusive to this course, players could press Start at the car select screen to race as a cat, a tank, an "AM2 crew" bus or a tin racing car.
 There is also an attract mode, which is not in the game, in which a red sports car runs in an Italian village and destroys the Roman Colosseum.
 The background with the giant wheel is actually blue rather than yellow-orange.
 There was no American release of Scud Race Plus.
 Apparently, Sega never marketed this version outside Japan, but it is possible to switch the country to "USA" and get "Sega Super GT Plus" which features everything from Scud Race Plus, but in the American format.